-Recently, we connected with Fred Burns, based in Dallas, Texas, who is a tech founder at www.phramebooth.com and former corp America technologist.
-Fred sat and talked with us about his experience working while Black in Tech …and it got SPICY.
+Recently, we connected with Fred Burns, based in Dallas, Texas, who is a tech founder at Safr Management and a former corp America technologist.
+Fred sat and talked with us about his experience working while Black in Tech …and it got a lil juicy...

 He shook the table a bit.